nixiieee/RAVEN/audio_emotion_dusha/README.md

 * `preprocess_data.ipynb`: Used to format raw audio dataset DUSHA.
 * `ved_evaluate.ipynb`: Used for analyzing model performance and comparing different approaches.
+* `MC_dropout.ipynb`: Evaluation of the best model (GigaAM MLP classifier) using MC Dropout method
+* `bootstrap.ipynb`: Evaluation of the best model (GigaAM MLP classifier) using bootstrapping

 ## </> Scripts